vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/barcode/setup/hardware.rst

 -   For heavy use, the **mobile computer scanner** is the handiest solution.
     It consists of a small computer with a built-in barcode scanner.
-    This one can turn out to be a very productive solution, however you need to make sure that is is capable of running Odoo smoothly.
+    This one can turn out to be a very productive solution, however you need to make sure that is is capable of running Leansoft smoothly.
     The most recent models using Android + Google Chrome or Windows + Internet Explorer Mobile should do the job.
 However, due to the variety of models and configurations on the market, it is